Overwhelmed or burned out by dating? Here are five (5) steps to help you de-stress.

 Wake up with a new mindset

-Let go of stressful thoughts.
+Let go of stressful thoughts not meeting the right person.
 Come up with things you can look forward to every day.
 These can be ordinary things you tend to take for granted.
 In the morning, start your day with an exciting thought—look forward to who you will meet today, enjoy the smell of fresh coffee, or simply anticipate the surprise that’s in store for you today.

 Laugh louder, smile bigger